datacarpentry/sql-socialsci/episodes/02-Using_DB_Browser.md

 On the toolbar there are five buttons.
 Left to right they are:

 * Open Tab       (creates a new tab in the editor)
-* Open SQL file  (allows you to load a prepared file of SQL into the editor)
+* Open SQL file  (allows you to load a prepared file of SQL into the editor - the tab takes the name of he file)
 * Save SQL file  (allows you to save the current contents of the active pane to the local file system)
 * Execute SQL    (Executes all of the SQL statements in the editor pane)
 * Execute current line    (Actually executes whatever is selected)